BUYING A HOME IN COLORADO

 - Do you need close proximity to work, shopping, parks and recreation, and other amenities?

-What is the Best Way To Find Homes That Meet My List?After you have some criteria for a search, now it’s time to start looking at some homes and finding the one you really want.
-A good agent will help you set this up in the local MLS searches that you can both work together on and start touring properties.
+After you have some criteria for a search, now it’s time to start looking at some homes and finding the one you really want.
+A good agent will help you set this up in the local MLS searches that you can both work together to start touring properties.

-How to Put in a Strong Offer on The Home We Like?Once you have found your dream home, it’s time to write an offer.
-Structuring a very well written offer will go a longs way in helping you get the home you want, especially when you are competing against other offers.
-Again a relationship with a good Realtor will go a long ways in helping you with this process and getting a good deal in front of the sellers.
+Once you have found your dream home, it’s time to write an offer.
+Structuring a very well written offer will go a long way in helping you get the home you want, especially when you are competing against other offers.
+Again, a relationship with a good Realtor will go a long way in helping you with this process and in getting a good deal in front of the sellers.

 You will have several deadlines to meet between the time your offer is accepted and the time you close on the home.
 If you are using financing, 30 days is usually ample time to get everything completed and closed on time.
 If you are writing a cash offer, this will give you the best flexibility and these closings can usually be completed within a couple of weeks.

-What Happens When You Put A Home Under Contract?During the contract period, there are typically two major events that will also result in out of pocket cost for the buyer.
-The first one is the inspection and that typically happens pretty quick after you are under contract.
-Costs on inspections can vary based on square footage and size of the home and will you be testing for Radon and doing a sewer line scope.
-On average if you budget $500-$800 for this, but again costs can vary.
+During the contract period, there are typically two major events that will also result in out of pocket cost for the buyer.
+The first one is the inspection.
+That typically happens pretty quickly after you are under contract.
+Costs on inspections can vary based on square footage and size of the home and if you will be testing for Radon and doing a sewer line scope.
+On average you should budget $500-$800 for this, but again costs can vary.

-What Out Of Pocket Expenses Will I have When Buying a Home?The next major out of pocket cost (if using financing) will be the appraisal.
-These costs can vary in that $600-$800 range as well.
+The next major out of pocket cost (if using financing) will be the appraisal.
+These costs can vary in the $600-$800 range as well.
 On average, we tell people to have a good $1,000-$1,500 set aside to cover the inspection and appraisal costs.
-There will obviously be other items along with way during the contract period to get passed, but these two areas will be the ones resulting in out of pocket cost and pretty major thresholds to cross in order to get to the closing table.
+There will obviously be other items along the way during the contract period to get passed, but these two areas will be the ones resulting in out of pocket cost and pretty major thresholds to cross in order to get to the closing table.

-Why work with a real estate professional when buying a home?Real estate transactions can often be some of the biggest financial transactions we will ever make in our lifetime, so why leave this to chance without some professional representation and someone working for your benefit?
-If you are buying a home, the good news is your real estate professional will likely be paid by the person selling the property, so working with a professional when buying your home should be a no brainer!
+Real estate transactions can often be some of the biggest financial transactions we will ever make in our lifetime, so why leave this to chance without some professional representation and someone working for your benefit?
+If you are buying a home, the good news is that your real estate professional will likely be paid by the person selling the property, so working with a professional when buying your home should be a no brainer!